maxdata/basic-components/docs/content/docs/installation.md

 <Alert variant="destructive">
     <CircleAlertIcon className="mr-2 h-4 w-4"/>
-    <AlertTitle>You must</AlertTitle>
+    <AlertTitle>IMPORTANT</AlertTitle>
     <AlertDescription>

-- You must configure the `jinjax.Catalog` to load components from the directories under your `components` dir.
+You must configure the `jinjax.Catalog` to load components from the directories under your `components` dir.

-- Add the `cn` global function so it is available to all Jinja templates.
+Also add the `cn` global function so it is available to all Jinja templates.
     </AlertDescription>
 </Alert>